-As mentioned before, this feature streamlines the training process.
-The LMS will operate according to the assignment rules, e.g., send all new users in the “Newcomers” group the onboarding program or assign all sales reps a mandatory product knowledge assessment every quarter.
+As previously mentioned, this feature streamlines the training process.
+The learning management system will operate according to the rules that are assigned, e.g., send all new users in the “Newcomers” group or assign all sales reps a mandatory product knowledge assessment every quarter.

 Built-in course authoring tool